xye7ei/repacker/README.md

 ```

 no matter `r` is installed on the short or long side.
 This avoids the "long-band" problem by using `B.area` and provides more spatial choices for rest installations with a square-like rectangle stack.

+### Ordinal combination of further tie-breakers

+Since there may be multiple placements of one rectangle resulting in unchanged bounding value, the second/third objective component may play very important roles.
+For the purpose of *Best-Fit*:

+- Any corner corresponds to a "slot" for placing a rectangle.
+The fill-rate of such placement matters - the greater the better;

+- The absolute coordinate values of placement matters - the closer to the axes the placement happens, the better it is leaving more space for subsequent placements.

+There seems no rule-of-thumb to choose potential tie-breakers.
+It may be assumed the choice should be *adaptive to the distribution of given rectangle sizes*, which is yet to be explored systematically.

 <!--